 Table 7-15 shows housing units by type in 2020.
 In the unincorporated county, approximately 86.4 percent of units were single-family units, 9.9 percent were mobile homes, and 3.7 percent were multifamily units.
 There are 53,943 housing units in the unincorporated county compared to 262,955 housing units in San Joaquin County as a whole.
 When compared to San Joaquin County as a whole, the unincorporated county has significantly less multifamily housing units.
-In the unincorporated county, multifamily housing units with 2 to 4 units make up 1.9 percent of housing units and multifamily housing units with 5 or more units make up 1.8 percent of housing units.
-The lack of multifamily housing units in the unincorporated county could be connected to housing unit tenure.
+In the unincorporated county, multifamily housing units with 2 to 4 units make up 1.9 percent of housing units and multifamily housing units in the unincorporated county could be connected to housing unit tenure.
 In the unincorporated county, 35.4 percent of units were renter-occupied units.